 "Cramming" is when a third-party company—a company other than your local, long-distance, or cellphone carrier—slaps a charge on your bill for a service you never ordered or received.
 Scam artists take advantage of complex bills to hide fradulent charges—usually less than $10 a month—among a forest of other fees.
-Illinois recently passed landmark legislation that cracked down on landline cramming, but wireless customers are still vulnerable to the scam.
+Illinois has passed landmark legislation that cracked down on landline cramming, but wireless customers are still vulnerable to the scam.

 How does cramming work?

 Scam artists use many different paths to your phone bills, including: